 Relating in Isolation

-As depicted in the graphic above, our Online Counseling DC community is noticing that we are still very committed to our relationships, but there are shifts in our roles, or we may play multiple roles at once.
+As depicted in the graphic above, our Online Counseling community is noticing that we are still very committed to our relationships, but there are shifts in our roles, or we may play multiple roles at once.
 You may also find yourself having to navigate how to absorb the reactions of others.
 As isolating as this situation is, our emotions are still occurring in relation to others.
 This can affect the entire system’s mood and mindset.

 Our Personal Reflections

 Last week, my 4 year-old son planted “magic beans” to take us to Giant Land, where he was pretty sure “the virus isn’t going around.”
 He watched the magic beans (we’re not allowed to just call them beans) vigilantly, watered them 27 times a day, packed for himself and his brother, including a pillow, and waited so we could climb the thing and get out of here.
 When that didn’t work (shocking, I know), this week he decided to build a spaceship with a seat for each of us so we can finally get off of this blasted planet.
 A life-size space ship.
 With plywood, screws, and Styrofoam.
 As a play therapist, I’m seeing a lot of themes in his play, or as he would call it “work.”
 However, I’m sure I don’t have to explain the meaning of it to you.
 We all want an escape plan and are fantasizing in one way or another of an alternate life.
 It’s been a good reminder that kids are dealing with the same stress as adults.
 Their symptoms are often the same, but the way it plays out (pun intended) is different.
 It’s been a reminder for me to appreciate his ingenuity and be compassionate about his struggles – and to do the same for myself and others.